jaredhowland/.dotfiles/README.md

 This repository contains configuration and installation scripts for **macOS High Sierra**.

-if Git is already installed,
+if Git is already installed:

 _Checkout workspace to `~/.dotfiles/`_

 otherwise

-_download ZIP, unpack to `~/.dotfiles`_, install all desired software.
+_download ZIP, unpack to `~/.dotfiles`_

+Install all desired software.

 After installing GIT, to sync the local repo with the remote, do: